kddubey/cappr/docs/source/index.rst

    | **P**\rompt
    | **Pr**\obability

 | CAPPr performs text classification.
-No training.
-No post-processing.
+No training or post-processing needed.
 | Just have your LLM pick from a list of choices.
 | Or compute the probability of a completion given a prompt.
 | Squeeze `more <https://cappr.readthedocs.io/en/latest/statistical_performance.html>`_